JPshots/hug2/README.md

 # Amazon Review Framework API

-A comprehensive system for creating exceptional product reviews to qualify for the Amazon Vine program.
+A comprehensive system for creating Exceptional product reviews to qualify for the Amazon Vine program.

 ## Overview